fanout/charts/README.md

 # Fanout Platform Helm Charts

 This is the official Helm Charts repository for installing Fanout Platform on Kubernetes.
 Note that the charts depend on private Docker images.
-Use the contact form at [Fanout Platform](https://fanout.io/enterprise/) to get access before using the charts.
+Please use the [contact form](https://fanout.io/enterprise/) to get access first.

 ## Install